-- a dinner and/or performance at a fundraising event.
+- a dinner or performance at a fundraising event

-Was the gift directed to a specific person, family, or other non-qualified donee?
+Did the donor ask for the gift to be directed to a specific person, family, or other non-qualified donee?

-A donation subject to a general direction from the donor that the gift be used in a particular program operated by the qualified donee is acceptable, provided that no benefit accrues to the donor or anyone not at arm's length to the donor.
-Donors cannot choose the specific beneficiaries of their donations but can still give to a particular program once the charity has identified a beneficiary.
-The qualified donee must be able to reallocate the donated funds within the program as it deems appropriate.
-If the donor retains too much control, the donation will no longer be considered a gift at law and an official donation receipt cannot be issued.
+A donor cannot choose a specific beneficiary for their gift or ask the qualified donee to give the gift to another non-qualified donee.
+However, a donor can ask that their gift be used in a particular program of the qualified donee as long as there is no benefit to the donor or anyone not at arm's length to the donor.
+The qualified donee must be able to use the gift within the particular program as it sees fit.
+If the donor retains control, the donation is no longer considered a gift at law and a receipt cannot be issued.

 What types of transactions generally do not qualify as gifts?

-Transactions that do not qualify as gifts include:
+The following transactions do not qualify as gifts:

-- a court ordered transfer of property to a qualified donee;
+- a court-ordered donation to a qualified donee

-- the payment of a basic fee for admission to an event or program;
+- the admission fee to an event or program

-- the purchase of goods or services from a charity;
+- the purchase of goods or services from a qualified donee

 - ITNEWS-26, Income Tax - Technical News No. 26